Quantum Distributed Complexity of Set Disjointness on a Line

 \subsection{Quantum communication complexity}

-We informally describe a two-party quantum communication protocol \emph{without shared entanglement\/} for computing a bi-variate Boolean function~$f(x,y)$ of~$n$-bit inputs~$x,y$.
+We informally describe a two-party quantum communication protocol \emph{with shared entanglement\/} (also called an \emph{entanglement-assisted\/} two-party quantum communication protocol) for computing a bi-variate Boolean function~$f(x,y)$ of~$n$-bit inputs~$x,y$.
 For a formal definition, we refer the reader to an article by Touchette~\cite{Touchette15-QIC}.
 In such a protocol, we have two parties, Alice and Bob, each of whom gets an input in registers~$X$ and~$Y$, respectively.
 In the protocols we consider, the inputs are \emph{classical\/}, i.e., the joint quantum state in the input registers~$XY$ is diagonal in the basis~$( \ket{x,y} ~:~ x, y \in \set{0,1}^n )$.
 Alice and Bob's goal is to compute the value of the function on the pair of strings in the input registers by interacting with each other.

 The protocol proceeds in some number~$m \ge 1$ of \emph{rounds\/}.
 At the cost of increasing the number of rounds by~$1$, we assume that Alice sends the message in the first round, after which the parties alternate in sending messages.
 Each party holds a \emph{work\/} register in addition to the input register.
 Initially, Alice has work register~$A_0 $, Bob has~$B_0$.
 We denote the work register with Alice at the end of round~$k \in [m]$ by~$A_{k}$ and that with Bob by~$B_{k}$.